SAP-samples/cloud-espm-cloud-native/README.md

 * *[Optional] if one has a non-trial SAP Cloud Platform Cloud Foundry account with 5.5GB of RAM or more, espm-gateway can be deployed via command `cf push espm-gateway` from CLI.*

 * When the UI is deployed, you will be presented with a screen where you can enter using the email address provided for a customer.
 The views themselves are rather simple and use databinding extensively to avoid writing lots of code.
 You can do the operations like, view details of the customer, display shopping cart, display sales order, create cart, delete cart, create sales order.
+After deploying the application make sure to map the route to access the application.

+   `cf map-route <your app router> DOMAIN --hostname <subdomain ID for your subaccount><the part after ^(.*) and before the first domain dot in manifest.yml / TENANT_HOST_PATTERN`

 ### Build and Deploy ESPM Application as an MTA using CF deploy service